One of the main arguments against pipeline companies is that they “destroy the environment”. But…

 The Situation

-It’s hard to say how much of Louisiana’s oil and gas infrastructure is at risk from the receding coastline; one Bloomberg article estimates it to be $100 billion worth of ports, refineries, tanks, and pipelines.
+It’s hard to say how much of Louisiana’s oil and gas infrastructure is at risk from the receding coastline.
+One Bloomberg article estimates it to be $100 billion worth of ports, refineries, tanks, and pipelines.

 The Path Forward